How to get permanent residency as a carpenter in Australia? - Updated 2022

 How to become a carpenter in Australia?

-There are three main steps you need to successfully pass to be elegible to apply for the permanent residency.
+There are three main steps you need to fulfil the requirements to be eligible as a carpenter to apply for permanent residency.

 Choosing the right course at the right level is key.
-To be recognised as carpenter in Australia you have to study a Certificate III in Carpentry.
+To be recognised as a carpenter in Australia you have to study a Certificate III in Carpentry.
 This could be a stand-alone course or a package that includes this program.
 In total the course (or courses) must be registered in CRICOS for at least 92 weeks.
-During your studies you must complete a 360 hours work placement as carpenter.
-Given this occupation is in high demand, usually students don’t have any issues finding a company to undertake their placement.
+During your studies, you must complete a 360 hours work placement as a carpenter.
+Given this occupation is in high demand, usually, students don’t have any issues finding a company to undertake their placement.

 What happens next?

 After you get your Full Skills Assessment issued, you are then eligible to apply for residency in Australia.
 We say eligible because you need to submit an Expression of Interest (EOI) with the Department and they periodically send invitations to apply for residency visas.
 This step is key and there are some factors that you have to consider.